Dennis the Menace (film): Plot

-Five-year-old Dennis Mitchell is a constant source of mischief, especially with his retired next-door neighbor George Wilson.
+Five-year-old Dennis Mitchell is a constant source of mischief, especially to his retired next door neighbor, George Wilson.
 One day, George pretends to be asleep to avoid Dennis, who mistakes this for illness and shoots an aspirin into his mouth with a slingshot.
-Dennis' parents, Henry and Alice, learn of the incident, and are both dismayed about it, but they cannot immediately deal with it since they both have to work.
-As a result, they leave Dennis with his best friend Joey McDonald at the home of their impetuous classmate Margaret Wade, much to Dennis' dismay.
-Despite Dennis and Joey's dislike for Margaret, the three work together to fix up an abandoned treehouse in the woods.
-Meanwhile, itinerant bandit Switchblade Sam arrives in town and robs them of Margaret's china doll.
+Dennis's parents, Henry and Alice, try to discipline him as they get ready for work and leave him with his best friend Joey McDonald at the home of their unloved classmate, Margaret Wade.
+As they fix up an abandoned treehouse in the woods, itinerant thief Switchblade Sam arrives in town.

-While vacuuming spilled paint in the garage, Dennis inadvertently shoots a glob of it onto George's barbecue grill; tasting it, he suspects Dennis.
-Henry and Alice leave Dennis with a teenaged babysitter named Polly, who invites her boyfriend Mickey to visit while sitting.
+Vacuuming spilled paint in the garage, Dennis inadvertently shoots a glob of it onto George's barbecue grill; tasting it, he suspects Dennis.
+Henry and Alice leave Dennis with teenage babysitter Polly, who invites her boyfriend, Mickey.
 Sneaking outside, Dennis pranks them by ringing the doorbell and hiding until Mickey tapes a thumbtack to it.
-George investigates the vacuum in the Mitchells' garage and accidentally shoots himself in the buttocks with a golf ball.
-Hoping to confront the Mitchells, George rings the doorbell, but pricks his thumb on the tack, and Polly and Mickey, mistaking him for the prankster, douse George with water and flour, much to the amusement of George's wife, Martha.
-Switchblade Sam commits a string of robberies throughout town, and is noticed by Chief Bennett, who subtly advises him to leave town.
+George investigates the vacuum in the Mitchells' garage and accidentally shoots himself in the gonads with a golf ball.
+Hoping to confront the Mitchells, George pricks his thumb on the tack.
+Mistaking him for the prankster, Polly and Mickey douse George with water and flour.

-Dennis plays with George's dentures, loses the two front incisors down the drain, and replaces them with Chiclets before George has his picture taken for the local newspaper.
-Henry and Alice both have to go on business trips but cannot find anyone willing to babysit Dennis, except Martha, who is happy to treat Dennis as the child who they never had.
-However, George is infuriated that Dennis has replaced his nasal spray with mouthwash and the latter with toilet cleaner.
+Dennis plays with George's dentures, loses the two front incisors and replaces them with Chiclets before George has his picture taken for the local newspaper.
+Henry and Alice need to leave on respective business trips but are unable to find anyone willing to babysit Dennis, except Martha, George's wife.
+George is infuriated that Dennis has replaced his nasal spray with mouthwash and the latter with toilet cleanser.
 Dennis lets his dog Ruff in the Wilsons' house, leading George to mistake him for Martha.
 In the attic, Dennis's carelessness causes George to slip on mothballs.
+Meanwhile, Sam commits a string of burglaries in town and is noticed by Chief Bennett, who tells him to leave the area or be arrested.